 If you’ve never done it before, then scuba diving is surely one of those bucket-list-worthy activities.
-Diving gives you a good glimpse of a world you don’t get to see and explore very often (unless you live near a great diving spot).
+Diving gives you a good glimpse of a world you don’t get to see and explore very often (unless you live near a great diving spot in Central America).
+You can always get multiple certifications from different agencies about scuba diving.
+All these scuba diving courses offer unique benefits.

 Considering the ocean bed covers over 70% of the earth, it would be safe to say that you miss out on a whole lot by not trying scuba diving.
 However, unlike snorkeling, you may need formal training and certifications to dive at the best spots in the world.